coenm/RepoM/docs/mdsource/RepoM.Plugin.Clipboard.source.md

 # Clipboard

-When this module is enabled, you can create repository actions to copy specific (evaluated) text to the clipboard using the action provider type `clipboard-copy`.
+This module provides a repository actions to copy specific (evaluated) text to the clipboard using the action provider type `clipboard-copy`.

+include: _plugin_enable

+include: DocsModuleSettingsTests.DocsModuleSettings_ClipboardPackage#desc.verified.md

 include: _plugins.clipboard.action